yannvr/catch-me-if-you-can/README.md

 - capture the flag (set by each players)
 - deathmatch (a player becomes the bounty)

-### Development

-Want to contribute?
-Great!

-I'm new to React but if you like the idea of a real life quake.
-Please chip in!

 ### Todo's
 * Differentiate asset markers and players username (session)